awsandy/security-workshop/README.md

 **Accept the SNS email**
-Look in your email for the AWS Notifcations email and use the "conform subscription" link within to accept the SNS subscription
+Look in your email for the AWS Notifications email and use the "confirm subscription" link within to accept the SNS subscription.

 Wait 5 Minutes for the stack to create
 Check progress by looking in